Download NOORo I fact sheet Parabolic trough plant NOORo I, Ouarzazate, Morocco. SENER, ACCIONA and TSK make up the [+]

 - Contract type: EPC

 - Ending date: 2018

 Central receiver plant NOORo III, Ouarzazate, Morocco.

-In contrast to the others, this plant will have a central tower with heliostats and a salt receiver, in the same configuration as that successfully applied by SENER at Gemasolar, in Seville (Spain).
-NOORo II, which is seven times larger, is the natural evolution from this pioneering facility and will include advances such as a larger heliostat, designed and manufactured by SENER.
+The central receiver plant NOORo III with heliostats and salt receiver technology, has a gross production capacity of 150 MW and a storage capacity of 7.5 hours of production.
+One of the plant’s core elements is SENER’s high-power solar receiver, with more than 600 MW of heat, located in the 250-meter-high tower.
+It is the same configuration as that successfully applied by SENER at Gemasolar, in Seville (Spain).
+NOORo III, which is seven times larger, is the natural evolution from this pioneering facility and will include advances such as HE54 heliostats, a larger heliostat, designed and manufactured by SENER.

 - 150 MWe of power and 7.5 hours of thermal storage

 - Enough solar power to meet the demands of 120,000 homes per year

 - NOORo III will avert annual emissions of 130,000 metric tons of CO2 into the atmosphere